 Basic Recipe Lowdown: Matcha powder is whisked into milk, then sweetened and frothed.

-Taste & Flavour: Sweet, with a mild tang from ripe persimmons.
+Taste & Flavour: Naturally sweet, with a hint of warmth from cinnamon and the mild tang of ripe persimmons.

-Common Accompaniments: Pairs well with almond biscotti or honeyed nuts.
+Common Accompaniments: Best enjoyed with almond biscotti or honey-roasted nuts.

 South Korea’s latte game is as diverse as its vibrant cafe scene.
 Whether you’re in the mood for nutty, herbal, or sweet flavours, these lattes promise a delicious journey through Korean culture — one sip at a time!